Weldmicheal/ttm4175/a1/lab-a1-2.md

 Copy and paste the code into your report.
 Then, correct the program so that the error does not happen anymore.
 Copy and paste also this code into your report.

 **Task: (Advanced)**
 It may seem annoying that the programming language causes an exception in these cases.
-Why, do you think, is it better that these exceptions happen, instead of the programm just continuing as if nothing has happened?
+Why, do you think, is it better that these exceptions happen, instead of the program just continuing as if nothing has happened?

 ## Java Collections